Your 3 stones of knowledge: the LIVErtising 2020 exam

 - the chapter from Shoshana Zuboff’s book The Age of Surveillance Capitalism, which inspires the critical angle I took towards algorithmic advertising and more specifically Googlenomics

-- some quizzes I am tweeting to you to test your knowledge, which belong to the course contents – here is a first one about Analytics
+- three quizzes I have tweeted to you to test your knowledge, which belong to the course contents – you can access them on this blog page

 - the different platforms, sites or services I invited you to test all along the course